tuobangli/author_ber3/README.md

 # author_ber3
-I sent emails to six stat prof for high-dimensional.
+continue find more stat prof for high-dimensional.